Twait shad: Population reduction

-Populations have been reduced primarily through overfishing, pollution, habitat destruction and migratory route obstruction.
+Populations have been reduced primarily through overfishing, pollution, habitat destruction and migratory route obstruction in the Victorian Era.
 Hybridization between species is more likely with species affected by human disturbances.
 It is estimated that the estuarine phase, or the time that they are in the estuaries migrating from spawning grounds to sea, has a duration in A. fallax of up to a year and a half.
 The estimate, however, does not take into account individual variation and survival of juveniles in the estuarine phase.

 Conservation

 Four special areas of conservation have been designated in Ireland where Alosa species have been known to spawn.
-Alosa fallax "has been placed in Appendix III of the Bern Convention (1979) that lists protected fauna species as well as in appendix II and V of the European Community Habitats Directive (1992) that list, respectively, species whose conservation requires the designation of special areas of conservation and that are subject to management measures."
+Alosa fallax has been placed in Appendix III of the Bern Convention (1979) that lists protected fauna species as well as in appendix II and V of the European Community Habitats Directive (1992) that list, respectively, species whose conservation requires the designation of special areas of conservation and that are subject to management measures."